February 22, 2024

 When you run a nonprofit, you probably depend on the goodwill of generous donors to help you achieve your organization’s goals.
 While you may or may not rely on donations to get by with your budget basics, it’s always helpful to have a team of committed people behind you, willing to put some extra money towards a new project or initiative.

 Unfortunately, some years are better than others.
-When doing the books to see how your development programs have fared, you’ll need to get familiar with an annual LYBUNT report.
+When doing the books to see how your development programs have fared, you may already be aware of the most common monthly fundraising reports.
+But to stave off donor retention, you’ll need to get familiar with an annual LYBUNT report.

 LYBUNT is a handy acronym that describes a group of your past donors.
 It stands for “Last Year But Unfortunately Not This,” meaning that this is a group of people who donated in the past but have since dropped off of your rolls.
 A long LYBUNT list is both good and bad.
 Obviously, having lots of LYBUNT donors means that your total income could be down, which endangers your programs and projects.
 On the bright side, however, past donors are more likely to give again — especially if you give them a friendly nudge in the right direction.